-5-1 Test setup and equipment
+1. Test setup and equipment

-If a high voltage disconnect function is used, measurements of 5-3, 5-4 and 5-4 are taken from both sides of the device performing the disconnect function.
+If a high voltage disconnect function is used, measurements are to be taken from both sides of the device performing the disconnect function.

-However, if the high voltage disconnect is integral to the RESS or the energy conversion system and the high-voltage bus of the RESS or the energy conversion system is fully enclosed within a physical barrier or enclosure that maintains protection class IPXXB after crash test, measurements of 5-3, 5-4 and 5-4 may be taken only downstream of the device performing the disconnect function.
+However, if the high voltage disconnect is integral to the REESS or the energy conversion system and the high-voltage bus of the REESS or the energy conversion system is protected according to protection IPXXB following the impact test, measurements may only be taken between the device performing the disconnect function and the electrical loads.

-The voltmeter used in this test shall measure DC values and have an internal resistance of at least 10 mega Ω .
+The voltmeter used in this test shall measure DC values and have an internal resistance of at least $10 \text{ M}\Omega$.